Limit Screen Time for your Children

 - Put on some music.

-- Don’t use TV as a reward or punishment.
+- Don’t use screen media as a reward or punishment.

 The average child spends 1920 minutes per week watching television and only 3.5 minutes per week in meaningful conversations with their parents.
 Let’s start improving this statistic today.

-(We never use TVs at Halsey Schools and computer time is strictly limited and only available in our Pre-kindergarten classroom as one of our many learning tools.
-We always emphasize hands-on learning and personal active interaction.)
+We never use TVs or screens at Halsey Schools and computer time is strictly limited and only available in our Pre-kindergarten classroom as one of our many learning tools.
+We always emphasize hands-on learning and personal active interaction.

 Sources for Statistics: American Academy of Pediatrics, American Institute for Cancer Research, WebMD, & comercialfreechildhood.org